fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 # Fujifilm SPA iOS SDK Tutorial

 ## Introduction
+This project is a sample application to demonstrate how to integrate with the Fujifilm SPA iOS SDK.

-This document provides a tutorial to use the Fujifilm Smart Publishing API (SPA) iOS SDK library in your iOS application.
+This document provides a tutorial to use the Fujifilm SPA iOS SDK library in your iOS application.

 ### What is it?
 The Fujifilm Smart Publishing API SDK is a native library that you can include in your existing iOS application to enable photo product output through Fujifilm.
 This provides you with a new revenue stream while providing a new valuable service to your application users.